pedroapfilho/work-hard/README.md

 ## Roadmap

 - [x] Add options page
-- [ ] Add a way to serialize input (not empty and not duplicated)
+- [x] Add a way to serialize input (not empty and not duplicated)
-- [ ] Add way to sync blocklist somewhere
+- [ ] Automatically compress files to publish.
 - [ ] Better image and description on Web Store
-- [ ] Prepare to publish on Firefox
 - [ ] Dark mode
 - [ ] Find and list known bugs to fix for V1
 - [ ] Think about more features